WorldHealthOrganization/godata-dhis2-interop-app/index.md

 - “senderAPIParams” – parameters to be send to sender endpoint, filters=created.eq.”25/11/2021”&paging=false
 - “sender” – determines which instance is sender (true – DHIS2, false – Go.Data)

+?????
+Will have to explain this better!
+How to get stuff from the api using the link and going from resources.

+# FAQ
 ## Is it possible to add new variables to be migrated between DIHS2 and Go.Data?
 …..